 "Every day I talk over the telescreen with people

-in Melbourne and Durban and Washington."
+in Melbourne and Durban and Washington.

-ORWELL DESCRIBED INTERNET
+ORWELL DESCRIBED INTERNET IN 1984

-"but it'll be a lot smaller before we've finished with it.
+"...but it'll be a lot smaller before we've finished with it.
 The Party hopes not to leave any word in existence that's likely to become obsolete before 2050.
 The great wastage is in verbs and adjectives.
 My job is the adjectives.
 Of course you realize that I'm only one of thousands - tens of thousands.
 Every day I talk over the telescreen with people in Melbourne and Durban and Washington.
 The whole thing is a miracle of co-ordination.
 They say that not a single word goes into the Dictionary until Big Brother has passed it personally.
-He paused to bite hungrily into his bread and cheese but continued almost at once, with a sort of pedant's passion.
-His think dark face had become animated, his eyes had lost their mocking expression and become almost dreamy.
-"It's a beautiful thing, the destruction of words..."

-To see a reproduction of the above excerpt (for those who have trouble reading Orwell's writing) click below to see how Peter Davison has transcribed it in page 74 of THE FACSIMILE:
+To see a reproduction of the above excerpt (for those who have trouble reading Orwell's writing) click below to see how Davison has transcribed it in page 74 of THE FACSIMILE:

 My thanks go to the reader who commented that "Orwell did not foresee the spread of information through such things as the Internet" because his email prompted me to bring the "talking on the telescreen" fact to the attention of Orwell Today readers, which proves that Orwell DID foresee the internet. ~ Jackie Jura